 Theresa May has called a snap general election.
 The general election will take place on Thursday 8 June, on top of local elections, which take place on 4 May.
 Here’s more information about what it means for you.

-With both local and national elections on the horizon, here are seven things you need to know:
+With both local and national elections on the horizon, here are six things you need to know:

 1. What is a snap general election?